bmillwood/bmillwood.github.io/src/content/page/little thoughts.markdown

 title: little thoughts
 ---

+**2016-10-26 14:13 BST**: It's supposed to be *fun*.

+How did I let myself forget that

+how many people never find out

+---

 **2016-10-09 23:14 HKT**: I'll care what you think about the way I dress when you care what I think about the way I dress